v-xuto/innerloop-typespec-authoring-benchmark/cases/LongRunningOperation/03004-arm-tags-fix/test result/result.md

 ### Output

-Split the original one Interface into two Interfaces in order to leverage the way tags added by the Interface.
+It did not output the expected changes as described in `case.md`, but add a new interface.

 ![Output](image.png)

 ### Result
-Failed to remove extra tags with the expected way described in case.md.
+Failed to remove extra tags with the expected way described in `case.md`.